richardhand/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/sandbox/components/image/v2/image/README.md

 ### Component policy configuration properties
 The following configuration properties are used:

-1. `./allowedWidths` - defines the allowed renditions (as an integer array) that will be generated for the images rendered by this component; the actual size will be requested by the client device;
+1. `./allowedRenditionWidths` - defines the allowed renditions (as an integer array) that will be generated for the images rendered by this component; the actual size will be requested by the client device;
-2. `./disableLazyLoading` - allows to disable lazy loading for images (loading the image only when the image is visible on the client device)
+2. `./disableLazyLoading` - if `true`, the lazy loading of images (loading only when the image is visible on the client device) is disabled.

 ### Edit dialog properties
 The following properties are written to JCR for this Image component and are expected to be available as `Resource` properties: